-Welcome to the official website of the seventh International Thyroid Awareness Week.
-Activities within this week will begin on May 25 and continue through May 31, 2015.
+Welcome to the official website of the eighth International Thyroid Awareness Week.
+Activities within this week will begin on May 23 and continue through May 29, 2016.

 Thyroid Federation International is a global organization which aims to work for the benefit of those affected by thyroid dysfunctions throughout the world.

 Page is in developement.
 Please visit the website of TFI and our Sponsor: www.thyroidweek.com